Most sailors in Japan can expect to shelter in place for at least another 30 days

 Tokyo on Wednesday reported 3,439 confirmed coronavirus cases, according to the Tokyo Metropolitan Government website.

-At Yokosuka, home of the U.S. 7th Fleet, the aircraft carrier USS Ronald Reagan and its strike group are readying to go to sea.
+Mission in mind At Yokosuka, home of the U.S. 7th Fleet, the aircraft carrier USS Ronald Reagan and its strike group are readying to go to sea.
 The “most important near-term focus is to ensure the health of sailors who are preparing to deploy,” Jarrett said in a Facebook video April 16.

 “Every aspect of our current base posture is designed to support that mission,” he said.